Tomáš Skuhravý: International career

 At international level, Skuhravý played for Czechoslovakia and the newly-formed Czech Republic, playing a total of 49 international matches, scoring 17 goals.
 He represented Czechoslovakia with 43 matches and scored 14 goals, as well as six matches and three goals for the newly-formed Czech Republic.

 In 1985, Skuhravý debuted for Czechoslovakia during a friendly match against Poland, replacing Václav Daněk.
 He participated in the 1990 FIFA World Cup, scoring five goals to become the second highest scorer for the tournament.
 This included the opening goal against the United States and a hat-trick against Costa Rica, in which all goals were scored by headers, the first time in World Cup history.

-Personal life

-Skuhravý is divorced twice and has two daughters, one of whom – Michaela Skuhravá – works as a fashion designer.
-After retirement, Skuhravý lives in Celle Ligure, where he works as a restaurant owner and football pundit for a local TV channel.
-His cousin Roman Skuhravý is a former footballer and football coach who has managed FC Košice since 2024.
+Post-playing career

 In September 2018, Skuhravý was announced to have returned football as coach of Serie C club Cuneo.
 He left Cuneo in June 2019 following the club's exclusion from the Italian football leagues due to financial problems.

+In Italy it was reported that he lived in Celle Ligure, where he worked as a restaurant owner and football pundit for a local TV channel.

+As his personal financial situation deterioted, he was employed as a sporting advisor at 1.
+FC Slovácko for a repoted minimum wage salary.

+Personal life

+Skuhravý is divorced twice and has two daughters, one of whom, Michaela Skuhravá, works as a fashion designer.
+His cousin Roman Skuhravý is a former footballer and football coach who has managed several Czech and Slovak clubs.

+He was declared bankrupt and mounting debts dating to as far back as 2005 rose to a reported 8 million crowns by 2026.
+Due to his financial situation he was living in a hotel belonging to 1.
+FC Slovácko owner Pavel Buran.